10 Things to do in Granada, Spain (+ map): Best places to visit

 Other places of interest in Sacromonte are the hilltop abbey overlooking Granada and the 14-stop Stations of the Cross, or the Museo Cuevas del Sacromonte (Ethnographic Museum), where you can see how life used to be in Sacromonte.

-Planning a trip around Granada?
-Check out the most beautiful places to visit in Andalusia, Spain.
+☞ Planning a trip around Granada?
+Check out the things to do in Andalusia, Spain.

 El Albaicín